 Well maybe some limes are sweeter but the limes I got were likely the most tart limes in the history of limes.

-But if your limes are quite sweet you can go for half lime juice, half lemon juice.
+But apparently (I have not tried this) if your limes are quite sweet you can go for half lime juice, half lemon juice.
 That way you’re more closely approximating key limes.

 Of course if you CAN get key limes then just use those!

 As with all my cakes I used my super cute petite 7 inch cake tins!
 So this is a small cake!

 If your cake tins are the slightly more common 8 inch tins, then you could make this a single layer cake or increase the recipe by 50%.

 The frosting is deliciously lime flavored as well and the cake is topped with lime zest.

 The result is a richly flavored fabulously colorful lime cake!

 I hope you’ll love this key lime cake as much as we did!
 It’s:

 - Fabulously green

 - Richly flavored